 In Star Wars: Legends, fans are introduced to other color lightsabers, but their meaning and origins are not explained precisely.
 For example, Mara Jade had a magenta-colored lightsaber that was given to her by the emperor.

 Meanwhile, Kyle Katarn wields an orange lightsaber in Dark Force 2: Jedi Knight.
 The Mandalorian Knights in Star Wars: Knights of the Old Republic War comic book are illustrated wielding orange sabers.

-In Luke’s academy, Lowbacca, who is Chewbacca’s nephew, wields a bronze blade.
+Lowbacca, Chewbacca’s nephew, wields a bronze blade in Luke’s academy.
 Several other lightsabers all have different colors, but these are the ones where there is no confirmed given symbolism in the franchise.

 How Does the Kyber Crystal Change Color?

-Since Kyber crystals don’t reveal themselves to the forces of the dark side, the villains are forced to steal lightsabers or kill a wielder to obtain the crystal.
+Since Kyber crystals don’t reveal themselves to the dark side forces, the villains are forced to steal lightsabers or kill a wielder to obtain the crystal.
 They then make the crystal bleed by pouring in their pain and hatred.
 However, this can be reversed, and the crystal can return to its proper hue.